-- Highly qualified Board with a diverse mix of perspectives and tenures, and a highly engaged independent Chair with clearly delineated duties - All directors are independent except for our CEO, and all 3 committees are fully independent - Continuously evaluate Board composition, and perform an annual review and determination of our Board leadership structure.
-In May 2024, we announced Board leadership changes consistent with our Board succession plan. - Purposefully nominate directors with diverse backgrounds and skillsets to best oversee the management of Flex - Active Board refreshment: Since June 2020, five new directors have joined our diverse and deeply experienced Board; average tenure of our nominees is 5.9 years.
+- Highly qualified Board with a diverse mix of perspectives and tenures, and a highly engaged independent Chair with clearly delineated duties - Seven of our nine directors are independent, and all 3 committees are fully independent - Continuously evaluate Board composition and perform an annual review and determination of our Board leadership structure.
+We executed Board leadership changes on August 8, 2024, consistent with our Board succession plan. - Purposefully nominate directors with a range of backgrounds and skillsets to best oversee the management of Flex - Active Board refreshment: Since June 2020, five new directors have joined our deeply experienced Board; average tenure of our nominees is 7.0 years.
 The current slate of directors represents a balance of short-, mid- and longer-term tenures of service. - Regular executive sessions of independent directors without management present